 It is expected that individual students will assume responsibility for self-discipline in accordance with stated expectations.
-However, when violations do occur, discipline will be administered in order to correct disruptive behavior, to protect other students, school employees, or property, and/or to maintain a positive learning environment.
+However, when violations occur, discipline will be administered to correct disruptive behavior, protect other students, school employees, or property, and/or maintain a positive learning environment.

-Student discipline shall be administered fairly and equitably after a careful assessment of the circumstances of each case.
+Student discipline shall be administered fairly after a careful assessment of each case's circumstances.
 Factors to be considered include: